Requirements of OSW-C

 You must have a Master of Social Work diploma (MSW/MSSW/MSSA) from a Council on Social Work Education accredited (CSWE) program.
 Non-CSWE accredited MSW program degrees and MSW schools/programs in candidacy are not eligible for OSW-C.

-All candidates must have at least 6,240 hours of paid MSW social work experience post master’s degree specifically in Oncology Social Work within the most recent 5 years.
-Non-oncology social work experience, volunteer work, internships and any other non-employed work experience do not count toward the 6,240 hours.
+All candidates must have at least 6,240 hours of paid MSW social work experience post master’s degree specifically in Oncology, Palliative Care and/or End of Life Care within the most recent 5 years.
+Volunteer work, internships and any other non-employed work experience do not count toward the 6,240 hours.

 In your current oncology social work position: